Slider0007/test-release/docs/Configuration/Parameter/TakeImage/RawImagesLocation.md

 ## Description

-Location on SD-Card where the raw image files are stored.
+Location on SD-Card where the raw image files are stored

 !!!
 Warning
     This image file saving function is disabled by default.
 A SD-Card has limited write cycles.
     Since the device does not do [Wear Leveling](https://en.wikipedia.org/wiki/Wear_leveling), this can wear out your SD-Card!